WILD ALASKAN

 FLASH-FROZEN

-• Limited supply — only during the short summer run.
+• Limited harvest — caught during the short Bristol Bay summer run.

 If you’ve only tried farmed salmon, this is a completely different experience.